liuyehcf/BlogSource/_posts/Cpp-Thirdparty-Library.md

 ### 7.4.3 How to add jar directory to classpah

 JNI doesn't support wildcard `*`, so you need to generate all jar paths and join them with `:`, and then pass to `-Djava.class.path=` option.

+## 7.5 FAQ

+### 7.5.1 java.lang.IllegalMonitorStateException

+JNI cannot work well with coroutines like `brpc's bthread` for several reasons ([pthread mode](https://github.com/apache/brpc/blob/a48d4cec87f448f80a93f265106422f1628ebf09/docs/cn/server.md?plain=1#L662)):

+* `Threading Model Mismatch`: JNI expects a specific threading model that aligns with Java's managed threads.
+Coroutines, especially those implemented with bthread, may have different threading and execution models, leading to mismatches and unexpected behavior.
+JNI methods need to be called from specific threads, and coroutine libraries might not guarantee that.
+* Native Resource Management: Coroutines can suspend and resume execution, which complicates resource management in native code.
+Native code called via JNI might expect resources to be available for the duration of a method call, but coroutines can pause execution, potentially leading to resource leaks or other issues if the native code does not handle this correctly.
+* Synchronization Issues: Coroutines introduce their own scheduling and synchronization mechanisms, which can interfere with the synchronization primitives used in native code.
+This can lead to race conditions, deadlocks, or inconsistent state between the Java and native parts of an application.
+* Stack Management: Coroutines often manipulate the call stack in ways that traditional threading models do not.
+This can create problems for JNI, which relies on the standard call stack for invoking methods and managing local references.
+If a coroutine library like bthread changes the stack layout, it can disrupt JNI's operation.
+* Callback Handling: JNI often involves callbacks from native code to Java, which can be problematic when using coroutines.
+The coroutine may not be in a state to handle a callback if it is suspended, leading to missed callbacks or crashes.
+* Context Switching Overhead: Coroutines are designed to minimize context switching overhead, but integrating them with JNI can reintroduce this overhead, negating the benefits of using coroutines in the first place.
+* Complexity in Debugging: The combination of Java, JNI, and coroutine libraries like bthread can make debugging very difficult.
+The interaction between the different layers can create complex bugs that are hard to reproduce and fix.

 # 8 Independent Projects